xeneta/my-prices-task/README.md

 * The price in USD
 * Customer name

-# Assignment
+# Assignment: HTTP-based API

-The task ahead of you comprises 2 main subtasks.
-Please read both of them carefully and remember to work on both.

-1. Develop an [HTTP-based API](#task-1-http-based-api) capable of handling the GET and POST requests described below in [GET Request Task](#get-request-task) and [POST Request Task](#post-request-task).
+Develop an [HTTP-based API](#task-1-http-based-api) capable of handling the GET and POST requests described below in [GET Request Task](#get-request-task) and [POST Request Task](#post-request-task).
 Our stack is based on Flask, but you are free to choose any Python framework you like.
 All data returned is expected to be in JSON format.
 Please demonstrate your knowledge of SQL (as opposed to using ORM querying tools).

-## Task 1: HTTP-based API

-### GET Request Task
+## GET Request

 Implement an API endpoint that takes the following parameters: